madslundt/sonarr-pogdesign-importer/README.md

 #### Trakt
 **apiKey**: Your own api key for Trakt.

 **listName**: List that you want to crawl from on Trakt.
-Can be either `trending`, `popular`,`watched`, `collected` or `anticipated`
+Can be either `trending`, `popular`,`watched`, `collected`, `anticipated` or `new`.

 **minimumRating**: Minimum rating for a show to be imported to Sonarr.
 Must be between 0 and 100.
+Minimum rating is ignored when having list name set to `new`.

 **startYear**: Start year for a show to be released after.
 If this is not specified it will look from current year.
+Start year is ignored when having list name set to `new`.

 **endYear** End year for a show to be released within.
 If this is not specified it will be set to 10 years ahead of current year.
+End year is ignored when having list name set to `new`.